StrikingLoo/strikingloo.github.io/wiki-articles/machine-learning/unsupervised-learning-berkeley.md

 Also you can do a weird autoencoder (which was never in the objective!) x' = G(E(x)), where x' is the optimal confounder for a given discriminator.
 Pretty neat! (and pure nightmare fuel for human faces apparently).

 ![](unsupervised-learning-images/bigbigan.png)

+**IMLE (Implicit Maximum Likelihood Estimation)**: initialize theta on random. for k = 1 to K: sample X1'...Xn' from P'(x), pick a random batch S of X (real), L times repeat: update theta with gradient where cost is distance between a random sample of size n from the batch S, and the generated samples, but you compare generated vector to the one closest to it in the real batch (for some definition of distance).
+This evenually converges preventing mode collapse.